 Recently our CTO Ori Gerstel sat down with Glenn Wellbrock, Verizon’s director of optical transport planning, to discuss the practical challenges of introducing accurate discovery and automation into a Tier-1 service provider network, and the significant value in delivering services and saving network costs that can be achieved through such automation.
-As a backdrop to the discussion, Verizon deployed Sedona’s NetFusion network Intelligence and Automation solution earlier in 2017, specifically to address some of these challenges.
+As a backdrop to the discussion, Verizon deployed Sedona’s NetFusion Intelligence and Automation Solution earlier in 2017, specifically to address some of these challenges.

 The discussion starts with Glenn giving an update on how Verizon’s implementation of NetFusion is live and has been deployed across the entire core network.
 NetFusion has helped Verizon develop a complete understanding of the relationships and dependencies between the IP and optical network layers, forming a much-needed base of accurate network data for analytics and automation.